scrapfly/scrapfly-scrapers/homegate-scraper/README.md

 # Homegate.ch Scraper

-This scraper is using [scrapfly.io](https://scrapfly.io/) and Python to scrape property listing data from Homegate.com.
+This scraper is using [scrapfly.io](https://scrapfly.io/) and Python to scrape property listing data from Homegate.ch.

 Full tutorial